ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 ```ini
 net.ipv4.ip_unprivileged_port_start=0
 ```
 2. Next we will start our rootless containers on boot.
-I used [this article](https://www.it-hure.de/2024/02/podman-compose-and-systemd/) to understand podman-compose's relationship with systemd since this command is pretty undocumented.
-In the folder with the docker-compose run:
+I used [this article](https://www.it-hure.de/2024/02/podman-compose-and-systemd/) to understand podman-compose's relationship with [systemd](https://en.wikipedia.org/wiki/Systemd) since this command is pretty undocumented.
+In the folder with the `docker-compose.yml` run:

 ```shellsession
 $ podman-compose systemd